 Erie has received national and local recognition for these groundbreaking efforts, including accreditation by the Joint Commission, recognition as a Health Center Quality Leader, designation as a Top Chicago Workplace by the Chicago Tribune a total of five times, receipt of the Chicago-wide Alford-Axelson non-profit management excellence award and numerous local and national awards for oral health, diabetes, HIV/AIDS and other innovative programs.

 In addition to his executive responsibilities, Dr. Francis is a board-certified internist and cares for adult patients at Erie.
-He also is an Assistant Professor of Clinical Medicine at Northwestern University Feinberg School of Medicine.
-Dr. Francis received a Bachelor of Arts degree in chemistry from Amherst College in Massachusetts, and his medical degree from the University of Illinois at Chicago College of Medicine.
+He also is an Associate Professor of Clinical Medicine at Northwestern University Feinberg School of Medicine.
+Dr. Francis received a Bachelor of Arts degree in chemistry from Amherst College, and his medical degree from the University of Illinois at Chicago College of Medicine.
 Dr. Francis earned a Master of Public Health degree from the University of Illinois at Chicago School of Public Health.
 He completed his medical training in primary care internal medicine at John H. Stroger, Jr. Hospital of Cook County.